 - There are over 40 School Social Workers or Clinical School Social Workers at designated school sites providing mental health services, individual/group counseling, case management, crisis intervention as well as psycho-education to students, parents, school sites and the community.

-- Fresno Unified has over 70 School Psychologists who are available throughout the district.
-They conduct psychological assessments, provide mental health services, provide academic and/or social and emotional guidance.
+- Fresno Unified has over 80 School Psychologists who are available throughout the district to support students from ages 3-22.
+They conduct psychoeducational assessments and provide mental health services, crisis response intervention, as well as academic, behavioral, and social-emotional guidance.